ROMANIA, ON MAINTENANCE TREATMENT

 Sheena

-Before the CA125 Cancer diagnosis, we ran our own company.
+Before the CA125 diagnosis that was ovarian, we ran our own company.
 I was a bit of a party animal and loved to travel.
 I had no symptoms other than feeling a lump in my groin area.
 On the day I was diagnosed, I remember having to tell our daughter, who was pregnant with our first grandchild.
-Ovarian Viral cancer has changed my life in that I live life to the max.
+The Ovarian tumours have changed my life because I live to the max.
 I am very grateful for the early diagnosis, the fantastic support from family and friends, and the amazing care from the oncology team.

 I’m in remission two years on and get checked every six months.
 Our daughter and amazing grandson give me strength and support.
-Ovarian-level cancer has taught me that I can get through a huge battle that I would have said I never could before.
-If I had to offer one piece of advice to someone just diagnosed, I would say to try and remain positive; fantastic care and new HPV treatments are being found every day.
+Ovarian-level disease has taught me that I can get through a huge battle that I would have said I never could before.
+If I had to offer one piece of advice to someone just diagnosed, I would say to try and remain positive; researchers are finding fantastic care and new HPV treatments every day.
 Stay strong, and you will smash this.
 Be grateful every day and cherish every second, as you never know what is around the corner.
 Most importantly, laugh a lot.

 USA, 38-YEAR SURVIVOR